How to Pressure Wash a Driveway for the First Time

 Once you’ve connected the garden hose from the spigot to the pressure washer, don’t be too eager to turn on the pressure washer.
 Instead, squeeze the trigger for roughly 30 seconds until a nice, steady stream comes out.
 This releases the air from the hose and preps the machine for a strong blast.
-Learn more pressure washer maintenance tips.
+This is a good idea for proper pressure washer maintenance.

 Choose the right nozzle

 Nozzles are calibrated in degrees, and the lower the number, the narrower and more powerful the stream.
 I experimented with various nozzles and settled on three: For dousing the concrete with detergent, a 65-degree worked well.
 For the actual cleaning, a 25-degree was fastest.
 For tough areas, I used a 15-degree nozzle.
 Pick up a 5-in-1 dial nozzle (about $25 at home centers) to make changes quick and easy.

 Concrete under the gun

 You would never use a 0-degree nozzle to wash concrete, but I couldn’t resist giving it a try.
 Make sure you’re buying the right pressure washer.
 I used a 3,100-psi gas pressure washer and placed a 0-degree nozzle just a few inches from the concrete.
 In seconds, I carved a zigzag line with ease.
 After 45 seconds, the pressure washer left a small crater.
 Pressure washers can deeply damage concrete, but it’ll take some effort.
 In normal circumstances, all you really need to worry about is light surface etching.